Stamford Domestic Violence Arrests

 When May An Officer Be Required to Make an Arrest?

 The police respond to the complaint and arrive on the scene.
 They usually arrest the person based on the evidence at the scene and take them into custody at that time.
-As defined by Stamford law, probable cause is defined as reasonable grounds to make an arrest.
+As defined by Connecticut law, probable cause is defined as reasonable grounds to make an arrest.

 Expectations Following Stamford Domestic Violence Arrests